Introduction to the Buy Box

 Usually, other sellers of that product are indicated somewhat less conspicuously by Amazon under the Buy Box, as a list or via a link.

-Why the Buy Box Matters
+Why the Amazon Buy Box Matters

 Amazon has experienced epic growth since it began almost 25 years ago, well into the hundreds of billions of dollars.